amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

 [![visitor badge](https://img.shields.io/badge/Chat%20on-Telegram-blue.svg)](https://t.me/AmirHosseinTSL) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-install v2ray , xray-core , i'm trying to install on mi 4a gigabit :
+install v2ray , xray-core , Sing-Box , i'm trying to install on mi 4a gigabit :

 Hi Guys if you want to run v2ray shadowsocks on your router , First You should install openwrtOS and then install passwall Package but there is a problem !!! your router disk space is just 8mb so not enough space to install xray ...